stefanZorcic/scaling-book/jax-stuff.md

 <h3 id="explicit-sharding-mode">Explicit sharding mode</h3>

 Explicit sharding (or “sharding in types”) is the mode where sharding propagation happens at the JAX level at trace time.
-Each JAX operation has a sharding rule that takes the shardings of the op’s arguments and produces a sharding for the op’s result.
-For most operations these rules are simple and obvious because there’s only one reasonable choice (e.g. elementwise ops retain the same sharding).
-But for some operations it’s ambiguous how to shard the result in which case JAX throws a trace-time error and we ask the programmer to provide an `out_sharding` argument explicitly (e.g. jnp.einsum, jnp.reshape, etc).
+Each JAX operation has a sharding rule that takes the shardings of the op's arguments and produces a sharding for the op's result.
+For most operations these rules are simple and obvious because there's only one reasonable choice (e.g. elementwise ops retain the same sharding).
+But for some operations it's ambiguous how to shard the result in which case JAX throws a trace-time error and we ask the programmer to provide an `out_sharding` argument explicitly (e.g. jnp.einsum, jnp.reshape, etc).

 ```py
 import jax